blankly-finance/blankly/README.md

 We have a pre-built cookbook examples that implement strategies such as RSI, MACD, and the Golden Cross found in our [examples](https://docs.blankly.finance/examples).

-We have made Blankly extremely easy to integrate with any existing models and price events so that you can focus on develpoing a better model.
+We have made Blankly extremely easy to integrate with any existing models and price events to make it super easy to switch.

 ```python
 import blankly